 What features should you look for from a sim racing handbrake?

-When looking for a sim racing handbrake, there are several features you should consider to ensure an immersive and realistic racing experience.
+When in search of a sim racing handbrake, there are certain features you need to prioritise to ensure an immersive and lifelike racing experience.

-Finally, consider whether you want an analogue or digital device.
-Analogue handbrakes provide a more realistic and variable feel, while digital handbrakes offer on/off functionality.
-Choose based on your personal preference and the games you play.
+Lastly, weigh the choice between analogue and digital functionality.
+Analogue handbrakes generally deliver a more realistic and nuanced experience, offering variable input, while digital counterparts provide a straightforward on/off functionality.
+Base your decision on personal preference and the nature of the games you play.

 How much should you spend on a sim racing handbrake?